Apian-Framework/Libp2p-Unity/browser-libp2p/README.md

 - I tried to be very specific in telling parcel what to do so it didn't have to try to infer so much, but never had any real success.

   I only ever got it to work by setting it up the way it is - as if it were a completely minimal web app consisting of `index.html` and `browser-libp2p.js` and specifying almost nothing explicitly.
 Interestingly, set up this way it cannot build the web app.
-But it will build just the JS library if you type:
+But it will build just the JS library if you type:<br />
-   >`npx parcel build ./browser-libp2p.js`
+   `npx parcel build ./browser-libp2p.js`

 - Be very careful messing with the dummy `index.html` file.
 If you, for instance, modify the import to be a "module" import it'll completely blow up the JS lib generation.
 Really.